thadmuchnok64/SovereignSkies/Areas/Places/Ashford University District.md

 [College of Transmutation] Patchwork building that is constantly falling apart, and being rebuilt.
 [College of Divination] Churchy. [[Tato]] sometimes visits this place.
 [College of Enchantment] Seems to be where most of the student government lives.
 Resembles a roman governmental building.
 [College of Illusion] Almost perfectly silent inside here.
-Resembles a mansion.
+Resembles a mansion.\
+[College of Chronurgy] Kinda just a small building.
+Doesnt get much funding